 Learn more at the Sleep Foundation

-Difficulty with emotional regulation is a central feature of children with ADHD.
+One of the biggest ADHD-related disorders is difficulty with emotional regulation.
 Deficits in executive functions make it much more difficult for individuals with ADHD to control their emotions and maintain appropriate self-regulation.
 Essentially, the person is reacting before he/she has a chance to hear all of the information presented, think through his/her choices, and develop alternate plans for behavior.
 This will have an impact on academic or work tasks, following rules, managing social situations and relationships.

 Behavioural impulsivity takes away from his/her ability to think about how to initiate tasks and carry out multi-step instructions, and will make task/goal-directed persistence and flexibility in managing tasks more difficult.